Velocidex/velociraptor-docs/content/blog/2023/2023-04-05-qakbot/_index.md

 Windows process, and can be detected with yara targeting the process for an unbacked section with PAGE_EXECUTE_READWRITE protections.

-Below we have an example of running PE-Sieve / Hollows Hunter tool from Hasherezade.
+Below is an example of running PE-Sieve / Hollows Hunter tool from Hasherezade.
 This helpful tool enables detection of several types of process injection, and the dumping of injected sections with appropriately aligned headers.
 In this case, the injected process is